BadgeUp/badgeup-wordpress-plugin/README.md

 2. Navigate to the Plugins menu and click `Add New`
 3. Search for 'BadgeUp'
 4. Click `Install now`

+## Requirements

+- PHP version 7.0.0 or greater
+- MySQL version 5.6 or greater
+- WordPress 4.4+

 ## Documentation